hanstxu/class_refresh/README.md

 A chrome extension that automatically refreshes a class page on MyUCLA and notifies you if an enrollment spot has been opened.

+You can install this extension manually on your own by downloading the source files and loading them into the chrome extensions page.
+I don't currently plan on publishing this extension to the Chrome Web Store because I don't want go through the hassle of trying to figure out the publishing process and paying a signup fee.

 ### How Install and Use this Extension

 ##### Part 1: Loading the Extension onto Chrome